suvendujena2001/GyamSys_Training/README.md

 ## Microsoft Practice

 Welcome to GET (GyanSys Engineering Trainees) - 2024.

-This repository is meant for candidates who are part of Microsoft Practice
+This repository will be used by the candidates who are part of Microsoft Practice.